romainfrancois/gravity/inst/paper.md

 Gravity models are used to explain bilateral flows related to the sizes of bilateral partners, a measure of distance between them and other influences on interaction costs.
 The underlying idea is rather simple.
 The greater the masses of two bodies and the smaller the distance between them, the stronger their attraction.
+For a state-of-the-art exposition about cross-sectional data see @WoelwerBressleinBurgard2018.

-It can be quite difficult to get an overview of the different methods and implement them in R [@baser], **gravity** package provides a wrapper of different standard estimation methods.
+**gravity** package provides a wrapper of different standard estimation methods that can be quite difficult to implement them in R [@baser].
 By considering the descriptions and codes of these methods, users get a comprehensive and application-oriented access, see which method may be suitable for certain research questions or data types, and extend the code available for their specific research projects.

 The functions included in this package are designed to be consistent with the Stata code used in @Head2014.
 Beyond offering an **rstats** open alternative to gravity model